developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Unsigned DO/DA Agent + ZMC

 <img alt="image" style="height:350px" src="EMM_unsigned_DO_EMM_agent+ZMC.png"/>
-_This approach is the most universal, "future-proof" and standards-compliant_.
+_This approach is the most universal, "future-proof" and standards-compliant.
+Click image to enlarge_.

 **This is Zebra's most preferred approach because it**: